nczmoo/dcs100/readme.md

-    What if dying with gold increased your stats? (it seems like im not dying like i used to so not really an issue) change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you?

-    maybe portal should only go into effect if you'r not fighting maybe put icons in the dungeon logs to more easily categorize the context of each log entry because I wanted to be able to easily see if I had just opened a chest
+    What if dying with gold increased your stats? (it seems like im not dying like i used to so not really an issue) change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you? maybe portal should only go into effect if you'r not fighting maybe put icons in the dungeon logs to more easily categorize the context of each log entry because I wanted to be able to easily see if I had just opened a chest
     Increased percent chance to hit potion
     Invincibility potion
+    maybe adding more stuff to your reel shouldn't be based off of how far they go the dungeon

 MOTHER'S DAY PLAYTEST
     UI too cluttered on my phone